icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

  ## Broadcaster Life Cycle

 A broadcaster will listen for events from the Orchestrator canister to make sure it has valid event routing information.
-The Orchestrator canister is responsible for emitting an ICRC-72 event that provides the broad with its assigned subscriptions and publications.
+The Orchestrator canister is responsible for emitting an ICRC-72 event that provides the broadcaster with its assigned subscriptions and publications.

 This makes each broadcaster also as subscriber.